When You Know There Is More: How Brenda Battle Learned to Read the Seasons of Her Career

 right?

-So if if if you know that we
+So if if, if you know that we

-don't separate, you know a good.
+don't separate, you know, good.

-It's the only way I operate
+That's the only way I operate

 because that is by my faith that